MomentaiChris26/AccioCurios/README.md

 - AWS S3 for file cloud storage
 - Stripe API for online payments

 ## 1.2 High-Level Components (abstractions)

 ### Active Record
-Is a layer in the rails application that allows the creation, retention and use of objects inside a database.
+Active Records is a rails layer in the application that allows the creation, retention and use of objects inside a database.

-All users data, listings data is stored into an Postgresql database.
-The information is stored into the database via forms inside the rails application.
-It can also be retrieved using simple queries inside the application, such as `Listings.all` that can be used to display data into the view.
+All inputted data is stored into an Postgresql database.
+The information is stored into the database via forms or methods inside the rails application.
+The application can interact with the database by retrieving data and allowing it to intereactive with objects in rails.
+For example, the method `Listings.all` retrieves all listings from the Listings table in the database and the view portion of rails allows it to display aspects of those listings including the title or price.

 ### Active Storage
-Active Storage is a layer in the rails that allows the application to upload files into cloud storage.
+Active Storage is a layer in the rails that allows the application to upload files or images into a cloud storage such as Amazon or Google.
 Active Storage can interact with Active Records, where it attach images or files to an object in the Rails application.
+It can also store images through Active Records, where a user may update it through a form which gets saved into the database.

 In AccioCurios, Active Storage allows a user to upload a screenshot or picture of the product they wish to sell.
 This is linked to AWS S3 cloud storage, where it can be retrieved and viewed in the listings pages.